 iii.
-In the event that the teams are still tied at the end of the championship game, no extra time will be played.
-The game will go directly to penalty kicks and the winner shall be decided by the taking of kicks from the penalty mark, in accordance with the FIFA/IFAB Laws of the Game.
+In the event that the teams are still tied at the end of regulation time, the winner shall be decided by the taking of kicks from the penalty mark, in accordance with the FIFA/IFAB Laws of the Game.

 d.
 Substitutions